HMS Hyperion (H97)

-HMS Hyperion was an H-class destroyer built for the Royal Navy during the mid-1930s.
-During the Spanish Civil War of 1936–1939, the ship enforced the arms blockade imposed by Britain and France on both sides as part of the Mediterranean Fleet.
-During the first few months of World War II, Hyperion searched for German commerce raiders in the Atlantic Ocean and blockaded German merchant ships in neutral harbours until she returned to the British Isles in early 1940.
-The ship participated in the Norwegian Campaign before she was transferred back to the Mediterranean Fleet shortly afterwards.
-Hyperion participated in the Battle of Calabria and the Battle of Cape Spada in July 1940 while escorting the larger ships of the fleet.
-The ship covered several convoys to Malta before she struck a mine and was deliberately scuttled in December 1940.
+HMS Hyperion was an H-class destroyer built for the Royal Navy in the mid-1930s.
+During the Spanish Civil War (1936–1939), the ship served with the Mediterranean Fleet, enforcing the arms blockade imposed by Britain and France on both sides of the conflict.
+In the early months of World War II, Hyperion patrolled the Atlantic Ocean in search of German commerce raiders and helped blockade German merchant ships in neutral ports before returning to the British Isles in early 1940.

+The ship participated in the Norwegian Campaign, after which she was reassigned to the Mediterranean Fleet.
+In July 1940, Hyperion took part in both the Battle of Calabria and the Battle of Cape Spada while escorting larger fleet units.
+She later escorted several convoys to Malta.
+In December 1940, Hyperion struck a mine and was deliberately scuttled.